 Excellent Average Poor Marks of A and/or B in all coursework required for admission to the program.
 Marks of A, B and/or C in all coursework required for admission to the program.
 Marks of B, C and lower in coursework required for admission to the program.
-Two or three (depending on the program) strong letters of recommendation submitted from undergraduate faculty.
-Reserved letters of recommendation submitted by some or all undergraduate faculty.
-Weak letters of recommendation submitted by some or all undergraduate faculty.
-Strong performance in elective mathematics courses and/or mathematical research.
-Average completion of elective courses in mathematics, with no strong research experience.
-No undergraduate research experience is documented, with weak performance in elective courses in mathematics.
+Two or three (depending on the Reserved letters of Weak letters of program) strong letters of recommendation submitted by recommendation submitted by recommendation submitted some or all undergraduate some or all undergraduate from undergraduate faculty. faculty. faculty.
+Strong performance in Average completion of No undergraduate research elective mathematics elective courses in experience is documented, with courses and/or mathematical mathematics, with no strong weak performance in elective research. research experience. courses in mathematics.